janekfleper/typst-fancy-units/src/content.typ

 // Apply (function) layers to a content object in math mode
 //
-// - c (content/str): The content to wrap in the functions
+// - c (content, str or decimal): The content to wrap in the functions
 // - layers (array): The layers from `unwrap-content()`
-// - decimal-separator (content/str): The separator to replace the decimal point "."
+// - decimal-separator (str, symbol or content): The separator to replace the decimal point "."
 // -> c (content)
 //
 // Compared to `wrap-content()` this function will replace functions